 Lateral Drapers Inspect the rollers and the space inside the draper canvas for material buildup and remove as necessary.
 Center Draper Check the rollers and the space inside the draper canvas for material buildup and remove as necessary.
-Remove all debris from the center rock trap and draper cleanout as shown in section 19.15 on page 111 Crop Dividers Ensure the area inside the crop dividers is clear of debris.
+Remove all debris from the center rock trap and draper cleanout as shown in section 19.14 on page 111 Crop Dividers Ensure the area inside the crop dividers is clear of debris.
 Knife Inspect the knife for gummy buildup and clean with water or diesel as needed.
 Reinforcement Bracket There is a reinforcement bracket on the center of the cutter bar beneath the transition plates, crop material can accumulate in this location.
 Check and clear all debris from this area.
 Knife Heads Check the area around and behind the knife heads for material buildup and clean as necessary.
 Reel Ensure all moving parts on the reel are free of wrapped crop material and clean as necessary.
 Roller Covers Check the roller covers on the rear left and right hand ends of the header for material buildup and clean as needed.
 Side Doors Open both side doors and inspect all moving components within.
 Clean out all debris from the drive shafts, pulleys, drive belts and roller covers.
-Lateral Drapers Knife Center Draper Reinforcement Bracket Knife Heads Crop Dividers Reinforcement Bracket Knife Heads Page 76 Reel Components Reel Components Right Side Door Right Side Door
+Lateral Drapers Company of the Knife Center Draper Reinforcement Bracket Knife Heads Reel Components Reel Components Right Side Door Feed Auger Pay special attention to the areas on the left and right end of the subframe, especially around drive belts.
+Ensure all debris is Reinforcement Bracket Knife Heads Crop Dividers Reel Components Right Side Door Feed Auger Belts, drive shafts, pulleys Pay special attention to the areas on the left and right end of the subframe, especially around drive belts.
+Ensure all debris is cleared away before operating or fires may Reinforcement Bracket Knife Heads Crop Dividers Reel Components Right Side Door Feed Auger Belts, drive shafts, pulleys Pay special attention to the areas on the left and right end of the subframe, especially around drive belts.
+Ensure all debris is